cirquit/UTFTConverter/README.md

   * If you specify a non-existing directory as target, it will be created
   * The length of the array is NOT preceded by `0x`
   * You can use the flags in any order you want
+  * This tool will check the files via magic bytes

 ## Binaries